TianyuZhang0704/TianyuZhang0704.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a first-year PhD student at <a href='https://www.rochester.edu/'><strong>University of Rochester</strong></a>, advised by <a href='https://rochester-bear-lab.github.io/yukang'><strong>Professor Yukang Yan</strong></a>.
+I am a second-year PhD student at <a href='https://www.rochester.edu/'><strong>University of Rochester</strong></a>, advised by <a href='https://rochester-bear-lab.github.io/yukang'><strong>Professor Yukang Yan</strong></a>.
 My research focuses on Human-Computer Interaction (HCI), particularly in the areas of interactions, perceptions, and collaborations in AR/VR.

 I obtained my bachelor's degree in Computer Science from University of Toronto.
 During my undergraduate studies, I was a research assistant at <a href='https://www.dgp.toronto.edu/'><strong>Dynamic Graphics Project Lab</strong></a> under the supervision of <a href='https://www.tovigrossman.com/'><strong>Professor Tovi Grossman</strong></a> and <a href='https://ludwigsidenmark.com/'><strong>Dr. Ludwig Sidenmark</strong></a> and at <a href='https://www.eecg.utoronto.ca/~shuruiz/forcolab/'><strong>Forcolab</strong></a> with <a href='https://www.eecg.utoronto.ca/~shuruiz/'><strong>Professor Shurui Zhou</strong></a>.
 I also gained industry experience as an assistant engineer at **Huawei Human Machine Interaction Lab**.